 GNOME Weather is the default weather app for the Ubuntu distro that runs the GNOME desktop environment.
-It comes preinstalled with the Ubuntu.
-Although you can download this from the official repository on any Ubuntu-based distribution.
+It comes preinstalled with Ubuntu.
+However, you can download this from the official repository on any Ubuntu-based distribution.
 It is completely compatible with any Linux distribution.

 The user interface is very neatly organized.
 There is a subtle GNOME vibe in the design language.
 It can highlight the current weather condition with a nice background photo that describes the weather.